Sri Lanka's Rajapaksa draws country closer to China after summit | Business

 ALSO READ

-Ahead of virtual summit, PM Modi says looking forward to review bilateral relationship with Sri Lankan counterpart

-Oil tanker that caught fire off Sri Lankan coast to pay USD 1.8 mn
+Looking forward to jointly reviewing our bilateral ties: PM Modi to Mahinda Rajapaksa

-PM Modi and Sri Lankan PM to hold virtual bilateral summit on 26 Sept
+Rajapaksa, Modi to discuss ways to bolster bilateral ties during virtual summit on Sep 26

 ANALYSIS-U.S., Chinese diplomats signal tricky road ahead for climate diplomacy